metagov/journal/_posts/2025-08-09-metagov-journal.md

 # Genesis
 Why treat living institutions as first-class scholarly objects, embedded in open data, open processes, and distributed infrastructure?

-- Metagov itself is stagnating, and needs a new institutional context.
 - Give more credit to practitioners rather than people who write-up their results.
 Elevate the work of these founders and builders to the status of a legitimate scholarly and civic contribution.
 - Link practitioners with academic researchers.
 - Embeds laborious institutional work within a network of peer-reviewed, openly accessible institutional profiles.
+- Metagov's own research culture is stagnating and needs a new institutional context.
-- Accelerate speed of innovation.
+- Accelerate speed of innovation in institutional design.
 - Disseminate useful and innovative practices.
 - Plans to inherit Cryptoeconomic Systems and the earlier Metagov Journal experiments.
 - Organize data.